JxAxL/JxAxL/README.md

 - 👋 Hi, I’m @JxAxL
 - 👀 I’m interested in ...
 Artificial Intelligence
   - 🌱 I’m currently learning ...
-Machine Learning Engineer
+Data Engineer
 - 💞️ I’m looking to collaborate on ... colaborative, funny and friendship teams
-- 📫 How to reach me ...
-Twitter.com/jxaxl_
+- 📫 How to reach me ... twitter.com/doge_py

 <!---
 JxAxL/JxAxL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.